Skip to Content

 Cutting off tissue from top of venison heart

-Next, you can slice the heart right where you see the bottom chambers naturally divided.
+Next, slice the heart right where you see the bottom chambers naturally divided on the outside of the heart.

 Deer heart halved in center

-Inside you’ll find a lot of connective tissue that you can trim away.
+Inside you’ll find a lot of connective tissue and wobbly bits that you can trim away.

 Then, just make lengthwise cuts through the heart to create several slices of meat.